Storm and flood water damage in Charlotte: what to do during and after

 This is where storm-season losses surprise people.
 Standard North Carolina homeowners insurance and flood insurance are two different things:

 A standard homeowners policy usually excludes surface flooding.
 If Little Sugar Creek pushes water into your basement, that is a flood claim, and without separate flood coverage it may not be covered at all.
 A wind-driven roof leak from the same storm, however, is typically a covered homeowners claim.
 The source determines the coverage, which is why documenting it correctly matters so much.
-Our crews note the source and category and bill the applicable carrier directly.
+The crew we connect you with notes the source and category and bills the applicable carrier directly.

 When to call

 Call as soon as it is safe.
 Mold can begin within 24 to 48 hours, and during major storms demand spikes, so early calls get on site sooner.
-Our IICRC-certified crews run 24/7 dispatch and aim to reach homes across Charlotte, Huntersville, Concord, Matthews, Gastonia, and the surrounding towns within about an hour.
+We run free 24/7 matching and connect you with IICRC-certified local crews that aim to reach homes across Charlotte, Huntersville, Concord, Matthews, Gastonia, and the surrounding towns within about an hour.

 For the full emergency response process, see our Charlotte water damage restoration page.
-If a storm has already flooded your home, get help now and a dispatcher will reach out immediately.
+If a storm has already flooded your home, get help now and we will connect you with a local crew right away.

 Damage in Charlotte right now?